 Bailiff enforcement and vulnerability

 If a person is vulnerable the enforcement regulations provide some protection from bailiff action but this is only possible if the bailiff/enforcement company are aware of the vulnerability at the earliest possible stage.
-Given the degree of misunderstanding about vulnerability we have introduced this new page.
+Given the degree of misunderstanding about vulnerability we have introduced this important page to our website.

-Vulnerability for ‘enforcement’ purposes is very difficult to define and being disabled does not necessarily mean that a person will be excluded from bailiff enforcement.
-For example; some people may be constantly vulnerable (due to permanent lack of mental capacity or very severe disability etc, but others only temporarily vulnerable (for example, through suffering mental illness for a short period of time, bereavement, pregnancy, unemployment etc).
+Vulnerability for the purpose of bailiff enforcement is very difficult to define and it is important to be aware that being disabled does not necessarily mean that a person will be excluded from bailiff enforcement.
+For example; some people may be constantly vulnerable (due to permanent lack of mental capacity or very severe disability etc), but others only temporarily vulnerable (for example, through suffering mental illness for a short period of time, bereavement, pregnancy, unemployment etc).
 Each case is unique and will be looked at individually by the enforcement company or bailiff.

 With vulnerability being so difficult to define, the Taking Control of Goods regulations state that the following groups might be considered vulnerable:

 - People with a disability